The End of the World with You: Television drama

 Kōichirō Miki (pictured in 2019) directed the live-action drama adaptation.

 A live-action television drama adaptation of The End of the World with You was announced on November 22, 2022.
 The series was broadcast from January 30, 2023, (Note: ABC lists the premiere date as January 29, 2023, at 00:55, which is January 30, 2023, at 12:55 a.m.) to March 20, 2023, on ABC, for a total of 8 episodes.
+Outside of Japan, it was also released internationally on GagaOOLala.
 The series stars Toshiki Seto as Masumi and Keisuke Nakata as Ritsu.
 The supporting cast includes Sōshō Tomimoto as Yuma and Baku Idegami as Meguru and Madoka.
 Additional cast members include Takehiro Ōtsuki as Hashimoto, Miyuu Nishimura as Misa Taniguchi, Kisuke Iida as Meguru's father, Ryoko Yui as Masumi's mother.
 The television drama adaptation was created by the studio Rocket.
 It is directed and written by Kōichirō Miki, with Hirofumi Mori as an additional director.
 Kazuyuki Shimizu serves as executive producer, with Miku Kawamura and Kaori Kagawa as other producers.
 Erina Koyama is in charge of music.
 The theme song is "Futatabi" by Hiroba (a music project formed by Ikimonogakari member Yoshiki Mizuno) featuring Ai Otsuka.